mendicant-original/puzzlenode/README.markdown

 ## PuzzleNode

-This repository is for the upcoming problem solving website that we plan to use for both providing the community with full little puzzles, and for a way to evaluate prospective students for Ruby Mendicant University.
+This repository is for the upcoming problem solving website that we plan to use for both providing the community with fun little puzzles, and for a way to evaluate prospective students for Ruby Mendicant University.

 Right now, it is being worked on by Gregory Brown and Jordan Byron, without any